SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Method

+\paragraph{Data Collection.} The IMPACT module requires high-quality training data that captures the complete striking process from ball trajectory to final landing outcomes.
+Firstly, we record the incoming ball trajectory and estimate the optimal hitting position using our Fast-Slow system framework.
+Based on this prediction, we compute the corresponding robot joint configurations through inverse kinematics and position the robotic arm accordingly.
+To generate diverse striking behaviors, we apply random angular perturbations to three critical robot joints before executing the stroke.
+We retain only successful trials where the ball returns to the opponent's side, recording the perturbed joint angles and resulting landing positions.
+Each sample is labeled according to its specific landing region for fine-grained strategic control.
+This approach is highly efficient compared to teleoperation methods~\citep{takada2022parallel}, as it leverages accurate hitting predictions to automatically position the robot, significantly reducing collection time while ensuring consistent data quality.

-The IMPACT module employs a transformer-based neural network that processes three types of input: ball trajectory data, robot joint configurations, and desired landing region signals (see Figure~\ref{fig：pipline}).
-Each modality is independently encoded into token representations using separate multi-layer perceptrons (MLPs).
-These tokens are then concatenated to form a unified input sequence, which is processed by a Transformer encoder to generate optimal adjustments for the joint angles.
+\paragraph{Network Architecture.} The IMPACT module employs a transformer-based neural network that processes three input modalities: ball trajectory sequences, robot joint configurations, and desired landing region specifications (see Figure~\ref{fig:pipeline}).
+Each modality is independently encoded into token representations using dedicated multi-layer perceptrons (MLPs).
+These tokens are concatenated to form a unified input sequence, which is processed by a Transformer encoder that leverages self-attention mechanisms to capture inter-modal dependencies.
+The network outputs optimal joint angle adjustments for precise ball placement control, effectively integrating trajectory information, kinematic constraints, and strategic objectives within a unified framework.

-To train the model, we employ the mean squared error (MSE) loss function, which minimizes the discrepancy between the predicted and ground-truth joint adjustments:
+\paragraph{Training Objective.} To train the model, we employ the mean squared error (MSE) loss function, which minimizes the discrepancy between the predicted and ground-truth joint adjustments: